tbwiik/Travelu/docs/testCoverage.md

 Run `mvn jacoco:report` to get an in-terminal shorthand run and report.

 ### In your browser
 In the respective module: `target/site/jacoco/index.html`
-TODO: insert picture

 ### The executable
 JaCoCo generates an executable which can be used for viewing the report.